basil009/OTP_C/README.md

-One time pad generator implemented in C using sockets.
+C: One time pad generator encryptor and decryptoes, communicates using sockets.
-The two files,